 He's known as the Lord of the Sandflies.
 After you read some of his guides, you'll quickly understand why.
 He seems to love anchoring in creeks and rivers that are full of them.
 Still, his books are the best and most comprehensive guides you'll find for anchorage information and channel crossings.

 The books are a little hard to find online, but you'll definitely want a copy onboard.
-Here are some links that I found of the copies.
+Here are some links that I found to the copies.

 There are plenty of good cruising books and online resources that go into detail about equipment.
 Therefore I won't go into detail about what kind of equipment you're going to need.
 However, here are some things that you'll definitely want to have.